 His photographs have won many awards including regularly in the BBC Wildlife Photographer of the Year – appearing in 10 different books of winning pictures.
 He is a four-time category winner in the British Wildlife Photography Awards amongst many others.
 His 2007 book Reefs Revealed, won the International Grand Prize for the best book of underwater photographs, while his 2016 instructional book Underwater Photography Masterclass has rapidly become the most sought after title on the subject and was reprinted just two weeks after its launch.

-He is the founder of the Underwater Photographer of the Year competition and has acted as a judge for the Wildlife Photographer of the Year, the CMAS World Championship of Underwater Photography, the European Wildlife Photographer of the Year, the British Wildlife Photography Awards and many other contests.
+He is a founder of the Underwater Photographer of the Year competition and has acted as a judge for the Wildlife Photographer of the Year, the CMAS World Championship of Underwater Photography, the European Wildlife Photographer of the Year, the British Wildlife Photography Awards and many other contests.
 He has been a committee member of the British Society of Underwater Photographers for the last 15 years and is Associate Editor of Wetpixel.com.
 Alex’s Agent is Nature Picture Library.

 He was one of the commissioned photographers for the 2020VISION conservation photography project in the UK.
 Several major diving equipment manufacturers and national tourist boards are among his professional clients.
 One of the most unusual projects Alex has been involved in is Nissan’s NV200 concept car built for the Tokyo Motor Show.
 The car was designed specifically around his needs as an underwater photographer working in the field.

 Alex currently shoots with a Nikon D5 in a Subal ND5 housing and a Nikon D850 in a Subal ND850 housing.
 Alex has used Subal housings for more than 15 years, saying “Reviewing housings and teaching workshops means that I continue to try all the major brands extensively in the field.
 But I choose to use Subal because I know their ergonomics give me the best chance of bringing back the shot and Subal have a build quality I trust when it is my reputation on the line.”
-He is also very grateful for support from Apeks, Aqualung, Fourth Element, Whites Drysuits, Deepblu, Suunto, Nauticam, Zen, INON, Seacam, Retra, Noodilab and Subsee.
+He is also very grateful for support from Apeks, Aqualung, Fourth Element, Whites Drysuits, Deepblu, Suunto, Nauticam, Zen, INON, Seacam, Retra, Noodilab, Kraken, RGBlue and Subsee.

 He is the inventor of the Magic Filters, filters designed specifically for available light underwater photography with digital cameras.
 Alex Mustard Underwater Photography Workshops have become a must do in photography circles and he runs them regularly through the year, at top diving destinations around the world.

 Alex was educated at Mount House School, Devon, and Stowe School, Buckinghamshire, where he attended as a Roxborough Scholar.
 As a marine biologist Alex received both is undergraduate degree (BSc Hons) and his PhD from Southampton University (both at the National Oceanography Centre) and was awarded in 2002 the Norman Heaps prize from the Challenger Society for Marine Science as one the UK’s most promising young marine scientists.
 His most recent peer reviewed publication was in the prestigious journal Nature.
-Alex lives with his partner Eleonora, daughter Isabella and their dachshund Zena.
+Alex lives with his wife Eleonora, daughter Isabella and their dachshund Zena.

 MUSTARD, Dr. Alexander, U.K. (1975-).
 Marine scientist; award winning underwater photographer; inventor of Magic Filter; digital officer for the British Society of Underwater Photographers; associate editor of Wetpixel.com; contributing editor DIVE Magazine; honorary editor Ocean Geographic Magazine; senior contributor Underwater Photography Magazine; amustard.com.
 Diving Who’s Who.
 The Diving Almanac And Book Of Records (2009).